How we plan to grow your profits

 Facebook appreciates that building a business is a race against the clock.
 Speed of implementation is a winning behavior.
 Implementing too quickly is often less dangerous than implementing too slowly.
 Fortunately, in many web businesses, it’s hard to truly break things.

 Years ago, we saw one of those TV shows where an expert is called in to troubleshoot a company.
 The company owned a chain of coffee stands.
 Its owners were deliberating whether to sell KitKat wafer bars or their in-house brand of chocolate bars.
-After half an hour of debate, the troubleshooter suggested they sell KitKats from half of their stands and their own-brand chocolate bars from the other half.
+After half an hour of debate, the troubleshooter recommended they should sell KitKats from half of their stands and their own-brand chocolate bars from the other half.
 After a week or two, they could simply calculate which had made more profit.
 The troubleshooter’s suggestion allowed the decision to be postponed until all the facts were in.
 Plus, the debate ended immediately.
-When the answer is just an A/B-test away, there’s no need for speculation.
-If you are confident that someone is wrong about something, the truth is at the end of a test.
-Your customers will tell you the answer.
+When an answer is just an A/B-test away, there’s no need for speculation.
+The truth lies at the end of a test.

 Ineffective companies try to make decisions before the answers are in, so they postpone activity.
 Successful companies front-load actions—and postpone decisions until the answers are in.

-Element 3: Our most successful clients are already impressive (the “cup of coffee” test)
+Element 3: They eliminate productivity bottlenecks (the “cup of coffee” test)

-You might expect that the most sophisticated companies would benefit the least from our involvement—that they already could do CRO for themselves, so why would they need Conversion Rate Experts?
+You might expect that the most sophisticated companies would benefit the least from our involvement—that they already could do CRO for themselves, so why would they need CRE?

-On the contrary, when we work with clients that have already achieved a lot, we find that the project tends to go even better—largely because it moves much faster.
+On the contrary, when we work with clients that have already achieved a lot, we find that things tend to go even better—largely because everything moves much faster.
 We often describe this in terms of the “cup of coffee” test.

-We imagine what would happen if someone were to ask a company to carry out a generic task—like make a cup of coffee.
-Some companies would have finished making the cup of coffee in three minutes.
-Others would still be going through bureaucracy six months later.
-There’d be bottlenecks—maybe they don’t have a kettle, and procuring one is mired in red tape.
+Every company has what you might call a “metabolic rate”—the speed at which things tend to happen.
+We find it useful to imagine what would happen if someone were to ask a given company to carry out a simple generic task, like making a cup of coffee.
+Some companies would have finished making the cup of coffee three minutes later.
+Others would still be going through the process six months later.
+There’d be bottlenecks, often in the form of technology, people, and bureaucracy.

-Fortunately, our clients tend to be efficient and fast-moving.
-But every company has bottlenecks through which things slow down.
+Our clients tend to be efficient and fast-moving.
+But every company has bottlenecks that slow things down.
 You probably already know where your company’s bottlenecks are—the parts that would be slowest at the “cup of coffee” test.

-- In some companies, the bottlenecks are policies.
+- In some companies, the bottlenecks are bureaucracy, process, standards, and policies.

-If you could bring your bottlenecks to our attention, and tell us how you currently navigate them, then we can hit the ground running, and help you to further increase your velocity.
+Please bring your bottlenecks to our attention, and tell us how you currently navigate them, so we can hit the ground running, and help you to further increase your speed.

 - On one level, we are growing your profits.

 - But, also, we want to help you become one of the fastest, most sophisticated teams.
 Many of our clients say the most significant thing we provide for them is to instill a culture of testing.
 We haven’t only grown their businesses.
-We have changed the way they operate.
+We have changed the way they get things done.

 A successful team must contain the people who have the authority to make decisions, so they can remove bottlenecks as they come up.

-But it must also contain the doers—all the people who are going to be doing the work.
+But it must also contain the doers—the people who are going to be doing the work.
 Those people know what’s happening, and why it’s happening.

-So if there’s anyone in your team who isn’t won over about the goal of this project, who has doubts about any aspects of the project, please let us know—don’t let it go ignored.
-Also, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.
+It’s essential that we understand anyone’s objections or issues, because things happen much faster when everyone’s pulling in the same direction.
+The difference is huge: 1+1+1=3, but 1+1-1=1.
+So if there’s anyone in your team who isn’t won over or who has doubts, please let us know—and don’t let it go ignored.
+In particular, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.

 Please let us know if you have any questions.